jowoodall/studio/readme/family.md

 *   Link multiple user accounts together (e.g., parents, children, guardians).
 *   Manage a shared subscription plan for all members of the family (coming soon).
 *   Provide a centralized point for billing and premium feature access.
 *   Note: A user can be a member of multiple family units if needed.
+In this case, the user will be granted the highest subscription plan of all their families.
+For instance, if a user has 1 family on a free and a second on a premium, the user would have premium access.

 ## Creating a New Family